jholiphant/Auditing-Glicko-2/README.md

 Part A takes the base model and adds time.
 A single θ per player becomes a trajectory across twelve monthly buckets, linked by a Gaussian random walk whose step size τ is the object of interest — the quantity Glicko-2 fixes by hand as its volatility constant.
 The sampler's skill step is replaced by forward-filtering backward-sampling: a Kalman filter runs up each player's twelve-bucket chain combining the random-walk prior with each month's game evidence, then a backward pass draws the entire trajectory jointly.
 Sampling the whole path at once — rather than one bucket at a time — is what lets the chain mix, since adjacent months are strongly correlated.
 To make the comparison against Glicko-2 information-fair rather than penalizing our model for seeing only a twelve-month window, each player's bucket-zero prior is seeded with their pre-window Glicko rating.

-We use the same data as Glicko-2, prospective predictions only, scored by [Ranked Probability Score](https://en.wikipedia.org/wiki/Probabilistic_forecasting) (lower = better).
+We use the same data as Glicko-2, prospective predictions only, scored by [Ranked Probability Score](https://en.wikipedia.org/wiki/Probabilistic_forecasting).

 We built a baseline ladder — starting from nothing and adding one piece of Glicko's information at a time — to decompose exactly where its predictive power comes from: